-Chris joined Stag Energy in 2007 and has successfully progressed the two fastest power project Development Consent Orders (DCO) issued by PINS under the new planning regime.
-Chris previously worked at InterGen on the development of the first UK power station to be project-financed after the government moratorium on gas-fired power stations.
+Chris joined Stag Energy in 2007 from InterGen where he worked on the development of the first UK power station to be project-financed after the government moratorium on gas-fired power stations.
 He was subsequently part of the commercial execution team, trading in the gas, power and carbon markets, before being given responsibility for contract commercial negotiations, business planning and financial analysis.

 Chris has a B.Sc degree in Maths and Physics from Strathclyde University.

-Andrew is a founding director of Stag Energy with more than 25 years’ experience working with oil and gas majors as well as an impressive record of innovation in research and development.
-He has been responsible for and actively involved in all aspects of project origination, management and delivery, including compliance with latest regulations.
+Andrew is a founding director of Stag Energy with more than 25 years’ experience working with oil and gas majors and remains in an advisory role in Stag Energy.
+He has an impressive record of innovation in research and development and has been responsible for and actively involved in all aspects of project origination, management and delivery, including compliance with latest regulations.

 Andrew holds a B.Sc from Nottingham University, and an M.Sc and Ph.D. from Durham University.